Zed-Bailey/Zovies/README.md

 ### Setup
-- clone both this repo and the Zovies-UI repo
+- clone both this repo
 - find the IP adress of this device with `ifconfig`
 - change directories into Zovies.Backend
 - edit the appsettings.json file